 Stevia extracts are removed from the leaves of the stevia plant by traditional extraction methods which do not alter the composition of the plant’s sweet compounds.
 The extraction process involves steeping the dried leaves of the stevia plant in water, filtering and separating the liquid from the leaves and stems, and further purifying the remaining plant extract with either water or food grade alcohol.
 Stevia extracts are exactly the same compound outside the leaf as they are found in the leaf.
 Please visit our How Stevia is Made section for more information on all stevia production technologies.

+The definition and labeling requirements for natural vary country by country.
+In some markets, there are very precise and qualified requirements around the term natural.
 Regardless of the ability to use the term “natural” for labeling or marketing purposes, research conducted by members of the International Stevia Council clearly demonstrate both a global demand for calorie-free sweetness from a plant source as well as a full understanding that an extraction process is necessary to take place in order to release the sweetness of the stevia plant.

 There are no known side effects or allergies from the use of stevia extracts in foods and beverages.